return42/sphkerneldoc/linux_src_doc/drivers/net/phy/phy_c.rst

 phy_mac_interrupt
 =================

-.. c:function:: void phy_mac_interrupt(struct phy_device *phydev, int new_link)
+.. c:function:: void phy_mac_interrupt(struct phy_device *phydev)

     MAC says the link has changed

     :param struct phy_device \*phydev:
         phy_device struct with changed link

-    :param int new_link:
-        Link is Up/Down.

 .. _`phy_mac_interrupt.description`:

 Description
 -----------

-The MAC layer is able indicate there has been a change in the PHY link status.
-Set the new link status, and trigger the state machine, work a work queue.
+The MAC layer is able to indicate there has been a change in the PHY link status.
+Trigger the state machine and work a work queue.

 .. _`phy_init_eee`: